croquet/croquet/historic/sdk/README.md

 # Random

-Croquet guarantees that the same sequence of random numbers is generated in every instance of the model.
-If you call `Math.random()` within the model it will return the same number for all instances.
+Croquet guarantees that the same sequence of random numbers is generated in every replica of your application.
+If you call `Math.random()` within a model it will return the same number for all replicas.

-Calls to `Math.random()` within the view will behave normally.
+Calls to `Math.random()` within a view will behave normally.
 Different instances will receive different random numbers.

 # Changelog